-Burg Invest Research · WTI Crude Oil Analysis · August 2024
+Burginvest Research · Crude Oil Analysis · August 2024

-Two Offsetting Forces — The Counter-trade Market Born from FRB Rate-Cut Hopes and Demand Softness
+Two Offsetting Forces — FRB Rate-Cut Hopes and Demand Softness

-Why Crude Oil Alone Remains Quiet in the Midst of a Broad Financial Market Unwind
+Why Crude Oil Stays Quiet While Broad Financial Markets Unwind

 Abstract

 In August 2024, WTI crude maintained a $70–85 range.
 Against a backdrop of FRB rate-cut hopes offsetting soft oil demand, the market lacked directional conviction.
-While OPEC and Morgan Stanley successively downgraded demand, the large downward payroll revision paradoxically supported the crude price floor by raising fears of FRB rate-cut delay.
-The defining characteristic of the month was the 'quiet' of crude oil — while broad financial markets experienced large-scale unwinding, crude showed no significant unwind activity.
-This paper dissects the offsetting structure and the reality of counter-trade cycling across the three price tiers of $85-$75-$70.
+While OPEC and Morgan Stanley successively downgraded demand, the large downward payroll revision generated hopes that FRB rate cuts would be pushed further out, supporting the crude price floor.
+Amid large-scale unwinding across broad financial markets, the quiet with no significant movement observed in the crude market is the defining characteristic of August.
+This paper dissects the structure in which these two forces offset each other, and the reality of the range-bound market.

-Keywords FRB Rate-cut HopesOPEC Demand DowngradePayroll Downward RevisionAbsence of UnwindCounter-trade MarketOffsetting Supply-Demand Structure
+Keywords FRB Rate-cut HopesOPEC Demand DowngradePayroll Downward RevisionUnwindOffset

 1. The Offsetting Structure

 The key to understanding August 2024's WTI crude market lies in the concept of 'offsetting.'
 Capping the upside was the successive demand downgrade from OPEC and Morgan Stanley.
-Signals from major institutions revising demand lower chill speculative appetite for new long construction.
+Signals from major institutions revising demand lower tend to chill market participants' appetite for new long construction.

 Meanwhile, the downside support came via a paradoxical pathway.
-The large downward payroll revision elevated US economic outlook uncertainty, raising the risk that 'FRB rate cuts could be delayed.'
-While this generated broad selling pressure on risk assets, in crude oil it paradoxically functioned as a buy-the-dip trigger.
+The large downward payroll revision elevated US economic outlook uncertainty.
+This raised awareness of 'FRB rate cuts being pushed further out,' which is thought to have functioned as a buy-the-dip trigger in the crude market.

 Assessment

-Demand outlook deterioration (downward pressure) and paradoxical buying from employment deterioration (downside support) acting simultaneously trapped the market within the $70–85 range.
-Which force decisively strengthens first becomes the condition for a range break.
+Demand outlook deterioration (downward pressure) and paradoxical buying from employment deterioration (downside support) — two forces acting simultaneously — trapped the market within the $70–85 range.
+From a macro-analytical standpoint, offsetting forces can be understood as economic factors operating in different directions that, as a result, partially or fully weaken each other's impact on an observed economic variable.

 August's broader financial markets experienced large-scale unwinding across equities, foreign exchange, and commodities.
 Crude oil was the exceptional standout in its quietness.
-CFTC data confirms no significant unwind activity in crude, with no major change in position volumes.
+CFTC data confirms no significant position adjustment in crude, with no major change observed.

 Assessment